Step 4: Full View

 Should Firm A use its position as the city's retained inspection engineer as a marketing tool, openly advertising to prospective developer clients that retaining Firm A for private services yields a 50% reduction in inspection costs, or must it refrain from commercially exploiting its publicly conferred authority as a competitive differentiator?

-Cease All Marketing of City Engineer Position Board's choice Firm A immediately discontinues all advertising, solicitation, and communication to prospective developer clients that references the cost savings or other advantages available to developers who retain Firm A for private services, treating its city engineer appointment as a public trust not to be monetized as a commercial differentiator.
+O1 Firm A immediately discontinues all advertising, solicitation, and communication to prospective developer clients that references the cost savings or other advantages available to developers who retain Firm A for private services, treating its city engineer appointment as a public trust not to be monetized as a commercial differentiator.
+Board's choice

 The Firm A Public Role Marketing Exploitation Prohibition and the Firm A Competitive Fairness Non-Exploitation of City Contract obligation both prohibit using the city engineer position as a marketing instrument: a publicly conferred advantage may not be weaponized as a commercial differentiator against competitors who lack access to the same publicly conferred position.
 The Non-Self-Serving Advisory Obligation independently prohibits engineers from structuring their commercial conduct to serve their own financial interests at the expense of the public client's interests.
 The Fairness in Competition principle establishes that the marketing conduct distorts the competitive market for engineering services because competing firms cannot offer equivalent cost savings without holding the city contract.
 Even under the most permissive reading of BER 74-2, which tolerates dual municipal and private roles in small municipalities, no precedent sanctions affirmative exploitation of a public role as a private marketing instrument.